sudarsunkannan/lsm_nvm/README.md

   $ source scripts/setvars.sh
   $ scripts/run_dbbench.sh
 ```
+### Fixes underway

 We are currently getting rid of PMDK's transaction dependence (due to
+high overhead) and frequently changing interfaces and implementing our own NVM transactions; <br>
-high overhead); <br> transactions will be available in the next version
-instead of simple persistent commits.
+transactions will be available in the next version instead of simple persistent commits in the current code.

+We are also chaning our thread pool implementation that avoids any core-sharing between threads.
-More updates to follow...
+More updates soon.